Alimpertis39/ml-prediction-IC50/README.md

    Better results using random forest algorithm.
    About RMSE of  prediction: 1.25, Mean Absolute Error (MAE): 0.99

  ### Interpretation
  1. Scatter plot with true and predicted values, and the x=y line to compare with the optimal prediction.
+ 2. Barplots with the frequencies of the bioactivity class that explained the data (descriptive analysis)